JonesNavela/sortable_list/README.md

 ## Sortable List

-Output a scrambled list that can be sorted with drag and drop
+Output a scrambled list that can be sorted with drag and drop, [Live Demo](https://sortable.layersavenuesoftware.co.za/)

 ## Project Specifications